BLCM/bl3mods/Aaron0000/Balands/README.md

 Improved the loot drops of Godliaths.

-Fixed some typos in the loot changes for Anathema, Scourge, Hemovorous.
+Fixed some typos in the loot changes for Anathema, Scourge, and Hemovorous.
 They should now drop more of their specific loot.

 1.2.9
 -----